johanley/special-relativity-core/README.md

 The inverse is still there, it's just in the background.

-**Vector formulations are simpler than component formulations.**
-Moving from components to vectors simplifies the implementation.
-I found this with the axis-angle approach to rotation (Rodrigues' formula), velocity transformation, and the Lorentz transformation.

 **Using the 4-momentum in modeling a history is more natural than using 4-velocity.**
 4-momentum applies to all objects, while 4-velocity applies only to objects having mass.